Nigeria - Country Commercial Guide

 Media and Entertainment

-According to PwC Global Entertainment and Media Outlook for 2020-2024, Nigeria’s media and entertainment industry is one of the fastest growing creative industries in the world.
-It has the potential to become the country’s greatest export, with projected annual growth rate of 8.6% and a compound annual growth rate (CAGR) of 19.3% from 2018-2023.
-PwC indicates that in 2021, Nigeria’s film industry contributed 2.3% and about 239 billion naira ($660 million) to GDP and projects that the industry will increase its export revenue earnings to over $1 billion.
-The motion picture and music recording industry exceeded 2020 projected $806 million revenue contributing about 730 billion naira ($1.8 billion) to the country’s GDP.
+According to PwC Global Entertainment and Media Outlook for 2022-2026, Nigeria’s media and entertainment industry is one of the fastest growing creative industries in the world.
+It has the potential to become one of the country’s exports, with projected annual consumer growth rate of 8.8% (CAGR).
+PwC indicates that in 2021, Nigeria’s film industry contributed 2.3% ($660 million (239 billion naira)) to GDP.
+They project that the industry will increase its export revenue earnings to over $1 billion.
+The motion picture and music combined contributed about $1.8 billion (730 billion naira) to the country’s GDP in 2020.

-The country’s television and video market grew by 7.49% to $806 million in 2020, up from $732 million in 2018.
+The country’s television and video market grew 7.49% to $806 million in 2020, up from $732 million in 2018.
 The industry is projected to earn about $900 million in 2023.
-The market is driven by subscription revenue, which accounted for 72.26% of total revenue in 2018.
-TV advertising accounts for 21.31% of total revenue while physical home videos account for 5.33%.
-Subscription-based movie streaming are also very popular in Nigeria attracting players like Netflix, Iroko TV, and Startimes.
+The market is driven by subscription revenue, which accounted for 72.26% of total TV/video sector revenue in 2018.
+TV advertising accounts for 21.31% of total revenue, while physical home videos account for 5.33%.
+Subscription-based movie streaming are very popular in Nigeria, attracting players like Netflix, Iroko TV, and Startimes.
 Although Netflix subscription has long been available in Nigeria, they made their official debut in Nigeria in February 2020, joining several major distributors of filmed content in Nigeria.
+In August 2022, Amazon Prime Video announced the launch of the localized version of its streaming service in Nigeria.
+According to an IMF report, the industry is projected to generate an estimated revenue of $10.8 billion by 2023 and account for 1.4% of GDP.
+The report indicates that in 2020, Nigeria overtook South Africa in pay TV subscription as the country currently has over 6.9 million pay TV households as of 2021.
+It is projected to grow to upwards of 7.4 million by 2023.
+A new study by Research and Markets, shows that Nigeria will contribute about 10 million, or 21.2%, of Africa’s pay television subscribers by 2025.

 COVID-19 led to the shutdown of public shows and concerts.
 There was an increase in internet music subscribers (154.3 million as of December 2020), digital song sales, and online streaming.
-Much of the music industry’s revenue potential, particularly from recorded music, remains untapped.
-Importantly, music streaming, which accounts for more than half the revenue of the global music industry, shows comparatively low penetration rates in Nigeria.
+There are opportunities to capture additional revenue, particularly from recorded music.
+Importantly, the revenue of the music streaming market is projected to reach over $113 million by the end of 2022.
+It should also experience an annual growth rate of 12.56% between 2022 and 2026 (CAGR).

 Challenges in the Media and Entertainment Sector

-Poor infrastructure such as inconsistent power supply and poor roads can also pose significant challenges for movie production as it increases the time and cost to create content.
-Participants will have to factor in cost of alternative power generation leading to higher cost.
-Also, uncertainty of GON regulations such as the National Broadcasting Commission (NBC) rule in early June which makes exclusivity illegal.
+Poor infrastructure such as inconsistent power supply and poor roads can also pose significant challenges for movie production as it increases the time and cost to create content, and for music performers, who lack suitable concert venues.
+Promotors will have to factor in the cost of alternative power generation leading to higher cost.
+Uncertainty exists around the regulatory environment, with substantial moves taken by the National Broadcasting Commission (NBC) such as a rule outlawing exclusivity.
+On August 4, 2020, the Minister of Information and Culture, Alhaji Lai Mohammed, launched the amended 6th edition of the broadcasting code.
+The code seeks to regulate content exclusivity, enforce content sharing, and empower NBC to determine prices at which content is sold to sub-licensees by rights holders.
 This compels sub-licensing of content and regulation of pricing, reducing the attractiveness of the industry for large participants that thrive on exclusive content.

-Naira Devaluation and Value Added Tax (VAT): GON through the Central Bank of Nigeria (CBN) devalued the naira for the second time in 2020, making it more difficult for subscription service providers to fulfill their foreign content obligations, which are purchased in dollars.
-This requires them to source for increased naira to purchase the same content.
-This led to increases in subscription rates.
-The country’s most patronized subscription operator, MultiChoice Nigeria (owner of DStv and GOtv) raised the subscription cost of some of its DStv packages by 13% in September of 2020.
-A similar uptick of subscription cost was also implemented by the country’s second-biggest subscription service provider, Startimes, which raised fees by an average of 22% in August of 2020.
+Naira devaluation and value-added tax (VAT) also challenge the sector environment.
+The weak naira and lack of foreign exchange makes it difficult for subscription service providers to fulfill their foreign content obligations, which are purchased in dollars.
+The country’s most patronized subscription operator, MultiChoice Nigeria (owner of DStv and GOtv) raised the subscription cost of some of its DStv packages by 13% in September 2020.
+There was a further increase in prices by an average of 17% in April 2022.
+A similar uptick of subscription cost was also implemented by the country’s second-largest subscription service provider, StarTimes, which raised fees by an average of 22% in August 2020 and a further 31.6% in the classic package in 2021.

 Opportunities

-Business opportunities in the Nollywood industry include opening of cinemas in underserved cities, use of digital distribution, training and capacity building for cinematography, scriptwriting, directing, and movie production equipment.
+Business opportunities in the Nollywood industry include cinemas in underserved areas, digital distribution, training and capacity building for cinematography, scriptwriting, directing, and movie production equipment.

 Significant opportunities for U.S companies in this sector include: